teknium1/alpaca-roleplay-discordbot/README.md

 - `discord`
 - `ctransformers`

-You can install discord and ctransformers using pip:
+For CPU only inference, you can install discord and ctransformers using pip:

 ```sh
 pip install discord